top of page

 A Little Less Talk, and a Lot More Action

-Take that plan and put it into action.
-On our Foundation Fitness website you will find a nutrition blueprint.
-It has 3 basic categories: weight loss, weight maintenance and weight gain.
-Weight loss is obviously going to be some type of calorie deficit while weight gain will be a surplus, and maintenance (well you guessed it) is maintaining the calorie balance.
-You will want to choose your goal and calculate your calories and macronutrients to achieve this based on your current weight.
 The biggest piece of advice I will give when creating a nutrition plan and calorie goal is that less is not more.
-Don’t think a larger restriction will get you faster results – while this may happen at first, your performance and energy will likely decline along with your metabolism.
+Don’t think a larger restriction will get you faster results – while this may happen at first, your performance and energy will likely decline (along with your metabolism.)
 This is actually the opposite of what we want to happen so please be kind to yourself and select a reasonable calorie goal.
 The Academy of Nutrition and Dietetics recommends gradual weight loss of 0.5 - 1 pound per week to minimize muscle loss with fat loss.
 If one pound of body weight is 3500 calories and you follow the guidelines conservatively with a goal of 0.5 pound loss per week that is only 250 calories less per day than you are currently consuming.
-The deficit, maintenance or surplus needed with be different for everyone.
+It is also worth noting that the deficit, maintenance, or surplus needed will be different for everyone.
 Finding the right balance can be trial and error so be patient with yourself and reach out to a Registered Dietitian if you aren’t quite sure where to begin.

 Break it Down

 So, you have a calorie goal picked out, your macros calculated and a grocery list, now what?
 Break down your big goal into smaller steps to make it more achievable.
-Any lifestyle change, including nutrition, starts with changing that behavior.
+Any lifestyle change, including nutrition, starts with changing behavior.
 Start with one or two small steps that you feel you can achieve easily and add these to your nutrition plan.

-For example: You are super busy in the morning getting the kids off to school, you travel for work and almost all of your lunches are fast food or restaurant foods.
-How do you make this fit your macros?
-Look at online menus for places that have healthier options and plan what you will have or prep meals ahead of time so you can grab them on your way out the door.
+For example: Let's say you are super busy in the morning getting the kids off to school, you travel for work and almost all of your lunches are fast food or restaurant foods.
+How do you make this work?
+Look at online menus for places that have options that will work for you and plan what you will order, or prep meals ahead of time so you can grab them on your way out the door.
+Let's say you enjoy a few drinks to wind down at the end of the night.
+Could you decrease the amount per day or maybe set a goal to only have a drink 2 days/week instead of 5 days?

 Hold Yourself Accountable

-Since weight gain, loss or maintenance is math, it’s pretty important to be accurate for optimal results.
+Since weight gain, loss or maintenance is math, it’s important to be close to accurate for optimal results.
 You can only do this if you have a good idea of the calories you are actually consuming.
 A study from Nutrition Research Reviews found that the prevalence of underreporting caloric intake ranges from 18-54% and can be as high as 70%.
 This is one of the fundamental obstacles preventing collection of actual dietary intake.
 This is why tracking in an app or keeping a written log can help hold you accountable and can help give you a more accurate reference point when trying to find your deficit/surplus or maintenance needs.

 Remember Your Why